Improper Defective Warning Label Results in Wrongful Death Lawsuit

-In the process of mixing the sodium chlorite liquid solution, some of the powdered chemicals fell on the floor.
-One of the workers, Dylan Mitchell, touched the lid of the sodium chlorite container, which was on the floor, with his foot, moving it slightly and causing some sparks.
+While mixing the sodium chlorite liquid solution, some of the powdered chemicals fell on the floor.
+One of the workers, Dylan Mitchell, touched the lid of the sodium chlorite container on the floor with his foot, moving it slightly and causing some sparks.
 This caught the powdered chemical on fire, and the fire moved onto Mr. Mitchell’s legs, clothes, and hair.
 As the fire contacted the additional chemical, it caused a huge explosion and fire.
 Dylan Mitchell was killed in the explosion and fire, while Jason Speegle suffered severe burns.

 Upon investigation, the sodium chlorite product, manufactured by Dongying Shengya and sold to wholesaler Access, had a defective warning label.
 It did not give adequate warning of the product’s dangers or instructions on how to avoid such dangers.
 In addition, questions were raised about the training procedures at TriChem.

 Slack Davis Sanger Partner John Jose represents Mr. Speegle and the estate of Mr. Mitchell in their lawsuits in this ongoing matter.

 John Jose is a compassionate attorney who has focused his entire career on helping clients who were seriously injured and those who lost loved ones in accidents.
 He has extensive experience with cases that arise from oilfield accidents, electrocution accidents, gas explosions, construction accidents, and heavy truck collisions.

 UPDATE: Toxic Air, Explosion Risk Keeps Crews From Texas Plant Fire - Houston Public Media

 This information is intended to be used as a resource to gain a general understanding of a case's history and status.
 Every attempt is made to ensure that this information is timely and accurate.
 There may be a lag between when new information is available and when cases are updated on the website.